AlexOuyang/GraphicModelCreator/README.md

 ### Documentation

 The documentation is generated using jsDoc.
-To regenerate documentation with a readme in home page and tutorials:
+To regenerate documentation with a readme in home page and tutorials in the GraphicModelCreator/documentation directory:

     cd GraphicalModelCreator

-    jsdoc -u tutorial/ pgm_lib/src/ pgm_lib/src  README.md
+    jsdoc -u tutorial/ pgm_lib/src/ pgm_lib/src  README.md -d documentation/

 ### ScreenShots